hkamran80/schedules/README.md

 * Version 2.0.4 (2019-11-19):
   * Add schedule selection dropdown to schedule page
   * Force HTTPS
+  * Remove legacy support for the ID system
+  * The `/school` endpoint has been removed
 * Version 2.0.3 (2019-11-18):
   * Update ID system
   * Update `average-work-day` to `un-average-workday`